Why Deep Rest Might Be the Most Productive Thing You Do All Week

 • Digital detox – intentional breaks from screens and stimulation

-As Karen Brody says in Daring to Rest, most modern self-care is just another form of “doing”—exercise, busy travel, social plans.
+As Karen Brody writes in Daring to Rest, most modern self-care is just another form of doing—exercise, busy travel, social plans, group classes.
 Deep rest is different.
-It invites us to get quiet.
-That’s where insight lives and where real healing begins.
+It’s that true moment of conscious stillness.

-If your intuition has been whispering that it’s time to slow down . . . listen!
+If your intuition has been telling you it’s time to slow down, listen!

 Rest isn’t lazy.
 It’s wise.